learn-co-curriculum/cssi-prework-python-string-interpolation/README.md

 String interpolation lets us pass different data into a string, which is faster and more convenient than keeping track of different pieces of string and concatenating them ourselves.
 There are two ways to do string interpolation: With the `.format` method and with `%`.
 Let's take a look at the difference.

 ### Interpolation with **`.format()`**
-This is the newer version of using variables within string in Python.
+This is the newer version of using variables within strings in Python.
 The method `.format()` is chained to the end of a string.
 The arguments of `.format()` are substituted into the placeholders of the string.
 The placeholders start and end with curly brackets.
 The placeholders can contain a named variable, a number, or nothing at all.

 #### Keyword Variables